drewww/breach/docs/plan.md

  This has gotten not-fun.
 It works for 2, let's simplify back down to that case and if we really want to do 3,4,5-wide doors we can build it later.
 The easiest answer is to have a single doorsensor per group and just pre-build it that way.
 So that the door sensor finds all adjacent doors on act, and sends them all actions.

+# Enemies

+What would be interesting here?
+First, having a "patrol" behavior separate from simply waiting around.
+A tracking behavior if it has a seentarget.

+Then maybe something clever like Flanking?
+Or a ranged attack behavior?

+Basically just messing around in this zone.

+An eventual thing might be squads with different weapons.

+Can you kill a "scout" type quickly enough that it doesn't broadcast your location??

+# Damage

+Only way to do damage at the moment is Fire or Gas.
+Could add damage checks to that.

 # Backlog

 1. (DONE) Find a better 32x32 font??
 This has been weirdly hard.